writethedocs/www/docs/include/conf/speaking-tips.rst

 Here are a few other tidbits to remember:

 -  Make sure that your slides are **high contrast**.
-It will make them easier for everyone to read in the room.
+This makes them easier for everyone to read in the room.
 -  Try not to use the bottom ~10% of your slides, as they might not be visible to everyone.